-The solution deployed was a great example of machine learning in telecoms. it consisted of analysing in real time very large quantities of data from conventional monitoring and other sources and applying machine learning to it.
+The solution deployed consisted of analysing in real time very large quantities of data from conventional monitoring and other sources and applying machine learning to it.
 The machine learning could discern patterns in the data, detect likely network failures and infer the most likely root causes.
-Before operational use, a learning period of four months took place in which data were analysed in a supervised way, and the machine learning software learned to associate anomalies with root causes.
+Before operational use, a leaning period of four months took place in which data were analysed in a supervised way, and the machine learning software learned to associate anomalies with root causes.

 - Billing data (call detail records, CDRs)

 - Minimum Drive Test (MDT) data.
 MDT consists of logging drawn from consenting users’ phones.

 Thingbook’s Galileo data harvesting and cleansing engine was used to read and normalise the very large volumes of data.
 This part of machine learning is often time-consuming, often taking longer than the actual analysis.
 Galileo collects, maps aggregates and moves large volumes of data automatically, helping to reduce the amount of time spent in data preparation.

 The data was analysed using Thingbook’s Turing machine learning system.
 Turing used machine learning techniques to conduct real-time analysis of the data.
 Its capabilities include anomaly detection, pattern matching, probable cause analysis, KPI dependencies and performance ranking.